Fitness and Complexity in Two Mode Networks

 \[ s^C_j(q) = \left[\sum_i\mathbf{A}_{ij}\left(s^R_i(q-1)\right)^{-1}\right]^{-1} \tag{5}\]

-Which means that first (inner parentheses) we take the reciprocal of the row-mode nodes’ status scores, sum them across column-mode nodes (such that column-mode nodes that connect to low status row-mode nodes get a big score), and then take the reciprocal of the reciprocal to get back to a measure of status for column-mode nodes.
+Which means that first (inner parentheses) we take the reciprocal of the row-mode nodes’ status scores, sum them across column-mode nodes (such that column-mode nodes that connect to low-status row-mode nodes get a big score), and then take the reciprocal of the reciprocal to get back to a measure of status for column-mode nodes.
 This non-linear transformation heavily discounts the status scores assigned to column-mode nodes whenever they connect to lower status row-mode nodes.
+Tacchella et al. (2012) also change the normalization step, using the mean value of the vector in denominator of Equation 3, and Equation 4.

 Beyond Status as Popularity/Activity